hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 ---
-title: Multiple Local File Services
+title: Multiple Local File Domains
 ---

-# multiple local file services
+# multiple local file domains

 The client lets you store your files in different overlapping partitions.
 This can help management workflows and privacy.